Fernando-Gracia-Crespo/itinerary-calculator/README.md

 docker run -p 8081:8081 --net itinerary-network --name itinerary-calculator itinerary-calculator

-5.- To use fgracia-itinerary-calculator swagger can be found in
+5.- To use fgracia-itinerary-calculator, swagger can be found in

 http://localhost:8081/swagger-ui/